 equivalent to the size of 15 x 15x 70 cm or to the size of 10 x 10 x 50 cm.

 of 2kg and 40 cm long along with a tamping section measuring 25 mm x 25 mm

-– The testing machine surface or bed should be equipped with two steel rollers, with each of them having a diameter of 38 mm.
+– The Flexure Strength Testing Machine for concrete surface or bed should be equipped with two steel rollers, with each of them having a diameter of 38 mm.
 The bed should support the specimen while the rollers shall be mounted in order to maintain the distance from centre to centre is 60 cm for 15.0 cm specimens or 40 cm for 10.0 cm specimens.
 Also, using the two similar rollers that support the span at a distance of 20 or 13.3 cm centre to centre the load shall be applied.
 Moreover, the load should be distributed proportionately between the two loading rollers.
 Also, all the rollers should be arranged in such a way that the load is exerted without having the specimen go through any sort of restraint or torsional stress.

 Prepare the sample of the test by filling the concrete in equal thickness in 3 layers.
 Now by using the tamping, tamp each layer approximate 35 times.
 Make sure to disburse the tamping in equal proportion across the whole crossection of the beam and within each layer of the depth.

 The second step is to clean the surface of the bearing loading and supporting rollers.
 Also, get rid of any loose sand or different material off the surface area of the sample where they would come in contact with the rollers.

 Use circular rollers to provide support and load points into the specimens.
 The rollers should be at least 10 mm more than the width of the test sample.
 Make sure to use a total of 4 rollers, with 3 of them should be equipped to rotate within their own axes.